 - Following too closely or tailgating

 - Brakes out of adjustment

 One truck accident may have multiple contributing factors and several potentially responsible parties.
-It is important to work with a knowledgeable truck accident attorney if you or your loved one has been seriously injured.
+It is important to work with a knowledgeable truck accident lawyer if you or your loved one has been seriously injured.

-Contact our truck accident attorneys in Corpus Christi for help.
-You want the experience of our commercial truck accident attorneys on your side.
 The quicker we start working on your truck case, the better able we will be to protect your rights to seek full compensation.
 Contact us at 844-426-3000 for a free initial consultation.

 Our office is conveniently located at 1201 3rd Street Corpus Christi, TX, 78404